 Who- The ERCOT Board’s Finance and Audit subcommittee is interested in understanding the ERCOT market’s “risk appetite.”

-What- Risk appetite is broadly defined, for the purpose of this survey, to mean the amount of risk ERCOT market participants, in aggregate, are willing to accept in pursuit of value.
+What- Risk appetite is broadly defined, for the purpose of this survey, to mean the amount of default uplift cost risk ERCOT market participants, in aggregate, are willing to accept relative to collateral posting requirements.
 ERCOT is specifically interested in opinions on the trade-off between higher collateral requirements and lower probability of default uplift to the ERCOT market (less uncertainty); and, lower collateral requirements and higher probability of default cost uplift to the ERCOT market (higher uncertainty).

 Why- The ERCOT Board continuously reviews ERCOT’s credit requirements and the impact those requirements have on uplift risk as well as cost to market participants and barriers to competition.
-All Protocol changes go through the documented Protocols change request procedure.

 How it will be used – The information gathered from this survey will be aggregated in a fashion that protects the identity of any individual company.

 Instructions- This survey should be filled out by your company’s risk manager.
 However, if your company does not have a risk manager available to fill out the survey, it may be filled out by any financial decision-maker in your company.
 Whoever fills out the survey should answer the question from their perspective.